Green Garlic Soup

 Cream sherry, up to ½ cup (optional)

-Sherry or white wine vinegar, if needed
+Sherry or white wine vinegar, as needed

 METHOD: